 Hello, My name is Bibeg Limbu.
 I am an educational technology researcher currently working as a postdoc researcher in TU Delft in the Center for education and learning.
 In this position, I am currently researching Sensor-based Multimodal Immersive Learning Technologies such as Augmented Reality, Virtual Reality etc. In my research, I implement such technologies to facilitate expertise development by providing authentic settings for deliberate practice.
 In a similar vein, I also research, and teach courses on Serious Game Design for Game-based Learning.
 I spend the rest of my remaining time working on grant proposals, supervising thesis, reading books, and playing games.
+You can also follow me in my Linkedin page

 You can find a list of my publications in Google Scholar.